-Among other markets in the Asia-Pacific region, Japan and Korea are exhibiting weakness, while New Zealand and Singapore are trading modestly higher.
-Stock markets across the region had closed mostly lower on Wednesday.
+Among the other markets in the Asia-Pacific region, New Zealand and Japan are trading lower this morning.

 For comments and feedback: contact email@example.com